 Overview

-• At their core, the systems are constantly generating a mathematical function called a probability distribution to decide the next token (e.g. word) to output, taking into account all previously outputted tokens.
+• At its core, the technical underpinnings of token sampling involve constantly generating a mathematical function called a probability distribution to decide the next token (e.g. word) to output, taking into account all previously outputted tokens.
+Put simply, for generating text, LLMs perform sampling which involves randomly picking the next word according to its conditional probability distribution.

 • In the case of OpenAI-hosted systems like ChatGPT, after the distribution is generated, OpenAI’s server does the job of sampling tokens according to the distribution.
 There’s some randomness in this selection; that’s why the same text prompt can yield a different response.